Review unit on loan from Singapore-based retailer ILUHO

 5. Apps: This is where all the apps are.
 Think of it as your phone or tablet home screen with all the apps.

 Google Play Store is available but not enabled by default.
 You have to enable Google Play Store via the App Management menu, then bind the Boox tablet to your Google account (requires sign in of course).

 With Google Play Store you can install your own eReader apps such as Kindle, Libby, OverDrive, Kobo, etc.

 You can install Youtube also, and watch videos in black and white with severe ghosting.
 The ghosting or image retention will create the illusion that the video is flickering too.
 Video watching experience is not good.

 6. Settings: Self explanatory.
 The more important settings here may be the gesture controls.
 You can choose to swipe up and down on the sides of the tablet to adjust settings, such as volume, brightness, etc. There's Full Refresh Frequency which is how often the page should redraw itself to remove ghosting.
 The higher the number, the more ghosting lines and images you'll see from your previous pages.
 Full page refresh is slower compared to small area refresh.

-Cool thing about the Nova Air is it's an Android tablet so you get some of the Android features such as swipe down control setting.
+Since the OS is Android 10, you get some of the Android features such as swipe down control setting.
 You can also use finger gestures to go back, call up the active apps screen, or return to home page.